 Skip to Content

-About VA disability ratings
+About disability ratings

 We assign you a disability rating based on the severity of your service-connected condition.
 We use your disability rating to determine how much disability compensation you’ll receive each month, as well as your eligibility for other VA benefits.